KEINOS/Mastodon_StreamingAPI_Parser/CONTRIBUTE.md

 ├── * .scrutinizer.yml .....
 Config file of Scrutinizer for code quality check.
 ├── * .travis.yml ..........
 Config file of Travis-CI for testing on other PHP versions.
 ├── * CONTRIBUTE.md ........
 This file.
 ├── * Dockerfile ...........
-Sample Docker container to run the script in./samples/
+Sample Docker container to run the script in./samples/ on
-│                              on  PHP8-alpha.
+│                            PHP8-alpha.
 ├── * composer.json ........
 Composer config file.
 ├── * composer.lock ........
 Do not commit this file.
 ├── * docker-compose.yml ...
 Used for Docker and docker-compose user.
-│                              directory.
 ├── * LICENSE ..............
 MIT license.
 ├── * README.md ............
 The main README.
 │